yehia67/documentation/iota-basics/0.1/concepts/minimum-weight-magnitude.md

 For example, on the Mainnet, the MWM is 14.
 So, all transaction hashes must end in that number of 0 trits.

-If you were to send a transaction whose hash ends in 9 (the MWM on the Devnet) 0 trits, no nodes on the Mainnet would accept it.
+If you were to send a transaction whose hash ends in 9 (the MWM on the Devnet) or 7 (the MWM on the Spamnet) 0 trits, no nodes on the Mainnet would accept it.

 :::info:
 Every increment of the MWM triples the difficulty of the PoW.